twitocode/Tantalum/content/Notes/Religion/Unit 4 Review.md

 ---
 # Define is sin
 A kind of evil, a failure in love for God, neighbour, and self.
+It is a freely chosen action or failure to act that goes against God's law and harms our relationships with Him and Others

 ---
 # What are the 7 gifts and 12 fruits of the Holy Spirit?